-Toronto, Canada, September 2009 -- IEEE Toronto Section
+- Toronto, Canada, Dedicated 1 September 2009 - IEEE Toronto Section

 In 1950, in Room 64 of the Bantling Institute of the University of Toronto, Drs.
 Wilfred Bigelow and John Callaghan successfully paced the heart of a dog using an external electronic pacemaker-defibrillator having implanted electrodes.
 The device was developed by Dr. John Hopps at the National Research Council of Canada.
 This pioneering work led to the use of cardiac pacemakers in humans and helped establish the importance of electronic devices in medicine.

 - Allentown, PA, U.S.A., Dedicated 1 April 1989 - IEEE Lehigh Valley Section

 The commercial manufacture of transistors began here in October 1951.
 Smaller, more efficient, and more reliable than the vacuum tubes they replaced, transistors revolutionized the electronics industry.